davidecavestro/arpa-veneto-weather/README.md

 If you are not familiar with HACS, or haven't installed it, I would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.

-Register `https://github.com/davidecavestro/arpa-veneto-weather` as an [HACS custom repository](https://www.hacs.xyz/docs/faq/custom_repositories/) named `davidecavestro/arpa-veneto-weather`.
+Register `davidecavestro/arpa-veneto-weather` as an [HACS custom repository](https://www.hacs.xyz/docs/faq/custom_repositories/).

 ## Manual installation